 Safety must be weighed such that a student who is unsafe during the practical will not pass the practical.
-Students must achieve a grade of 74.6% or better on all practicals.
-If a student performs lower than a 74.6%, the instructor will determine whether the student will be permitted to re-take the practical and what, if any remediation, will take place.
+Students must achieve a minimum grade of 74.6% or a "Pass (P)" on all practicals.
+If a student performs lower than a 74.6% or "Fail (F)", the instructor will determine whether the student will be permitted to re-take the practical and what, if any remediation, will take place.
 Practical dress code will be provided by the instructor in the course syllabi.